kumorikuma/3d_photos/README.md

 # Generating 3D Photos in Unity

-Demonstration of how to make a naive 3D Photo for https://kumorikuma.dev/3d_photos/.
+Demonstration of how to make a simple 3D Photo for https://kumorikuma.dev/3d_photos/.

 > Note: Requires Git LFS to checkout completely.